hieungo89/health-tracker-vercel/README.md

 1. Google Authorization for secure access to personal data.
 2. Mobile Integration for phones and tablets.
-3. Navigation Bar for quick access.
+3. Navigation Bar for quick access to different pages.

 ## Built with: